jprayner/bbc-jumbo/README.md

 <img width="298" alt="Screenshot 2022-12-23 at 19 08 27" src="https://user-images.githubusercontent.com/909745/209396094-eff06f03-b70b-4516-afd0-6414f114aa2d.png">

 Hmmm... a bit lumpy.
 To improve matters, some extra processing is done (in `print_custom_infill_char`) when a hole pixel is found in the source character: the pixels immediately around it at each of the four compass points are evaluated.
 Where two lines appear to be intersecting, a little infill lump is drawn.
-Consider where the two lines of a letter 'L' meet: just inside there, the pixel to the left and the one below will be `1` and so we will draw an infill to the bottom-left. `print_anti_alias_corners` takes the infill flags built up by `print_custom_infill_char` and uses them to look up a custom character in `tables.asm`:
+Consider where the two lines of a letter 'L' meet: just inside there, the pixel to the left and the one below will be `1` and so we will draw an infill to the bottom-left. `print_anti_alias_corners` takes the infill flags built up by `print_custom_infill_char` and uses them to look up a custom character in `tables.asm` (note the `1`s at the bottom-left):

 ```
 .anti_alias_char8    ; BL/BR/TR/TL == 1000